Toniq-Labs/ic-fungible-token/README.md

 **`transfer: shared (subaccount : ?SubAccount, recipient : AccountIdentifier, amount : Balance) -> async Bool;`**

-Generates an AccountIdentifier based on the caller's Principal and the provided SubAccount*, and then attemps to transfer `amount` from the generated AccountIdentifier to `recipient`, and returns the outcome as a bool.
+Generates an AccountIdentifier based on the caller's Principal and the provided SubAccount*, and then attempts to transfer `amount` from the generated AccountIdentifier to `recipient`, and returns the outcome as a bool.

 <sub>* If SubAccount is null, we use the default sub account (SUBACCOUNT_ZERO).</sub>